 #1 Goal setting

-In the goal-setting stage, organizations establish their long-term direction by defining their vision and mission statements.
+The first stage of the strategic management process is the goal-setting stage.
+In this stage, organizations establish their long-term direction by defining their vision and mission statements.
 The vision articulates a future state the organization aims to achieve, inspiring stakeholders and providing a sense of purpose.
 The mission statement outlines the organization’s core purpose, values, and primary objectives, guiding decision-making and strategic planning.
 Alongside these statements, organizations develop specific, measurable, achievable, relevant, and time-bound (SMART) objectives to provide clear targets.
 These objectives ensure all organizational efforts align with the overarching mission and vision, laying a solid foundation for strategic planning and execution.

 #2 Environmental scanning